pnnl/Smisc/README.md

     install_github("pnnl/Smisc")

 A few notes about installation:
-- The `devtools` package, which is available from CRAN
+- The `devtools` package is available from [CRAN](http://cran.r-project.org)
-- Note that `Smisc` does contain C code that requires compilation:
+- The `Smisc` package contains C code that requires compilation:
-For Mac, you'll need [Xcode](https://developer.apple.com/xcode/), for Windows, you'll need to install [R tools](http://cran.r-project.org/bin/windows/Rtools/), and for Linux, compilation should take place "automatically."
+On a Mac, you'll need [Xcode](https://developer.apple.com/xcode/), on Windows, you'll need to install [R tools](http://cran.r-project.org/bin/windows/Rtools/), and on Linux, compilation should take place "automatically."